Jesus wept. John 11:33

 The Plot to Kill Jesus

 45 Therefore many of the Jews who came to Mary and saw what Jesus did believed in him.
 46 But some of them went away to the Pharisees and told them the things which Jesus had done.
-47 The chief priests, therefore, and the Pharisees gathered a council and said, “What are we doing?
+47 So the chief priests and the Pharisees gathered a council and said, “What are we doing?
 For this man does many signs.
 48 If we leave him alone like this, everyone will believe in him, and the Romans will come and take away both our place and our nation.”

 49 But a certain one of them, Caiaphas, being high priest that year, said to them, “You know nothing at all, 50 nor do you consider that it is advantageous for us that one man should die for the people, and that the whole nation not perish.”
 51 Now he did not say this of himself, but being high priest that year, he prophesied that Jesus would die for the nation, 52 and not for the nation only, but that he might also unite the children of God who are scattered abroad.
 53 So from that day forward they took counsel that they might put him to death.
 54 Jesus therefore no longer walked openly among the Jews, but departed from there into the country near the wilderness, to a city called Ephraim.
 He stayed there with his disciples.